AdrianNiewiadomski/simple-git/README.md

 # SIMPLE GIT

 ## To install script
 1. Create virtual environment.
-FOr instance with virtualenvwrapper use:
+For instance with virtualenvwrapper use:
 > mkvirtualenv simplegit

 2. Install project with